USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/rules-to-know/rules.md

 * You must leave a stump height of {{stumpHeight}} inches or less.
 * Only cut trees within the national forest boundary.
 * Tree-topping is prohibited.
 Cut down the whole tree.
+* Cut the leftover branches from the stump and scatter them.
 * Do not cut any tree designated with paint.
-* After cutting your tree, take or scatter any unused portion of your tree.
 * You cannot cut trees in the Boulder or Clear Creek Ranger Districts.

 ##### Sulphur Ranger District